ajac-zero/midrasai/README.md

 # MidrasAI

 MidrasAI provides a simple API for using the Colpali model, which is a multi-modal model for text and image retrieval.
-It allows for local and remote access to the model, and integrates a vector database for efficient storage and sematic search.
+It allows for local access to the model, and integrates a vector database for efficient storage and sematic search.

+Setting up the model as a server for remote access is a WIP.

 ## Getting started